chef-boneyard/unicorn/README.md

   4.
 * `unicorn_command_line` - If set, specifies the unicorn commandline to set in the config file.
 Usefull when sandboxing your unicorn installation.
+* `user` - User and optional group to run children as.
+Default is nil.
 * `before_exec` - Default is nil.
 * `before_fork` - Default is nil.
 * `after_fork` - Default is nil.